 - Contingent deferred sales charge (CDSC) − The CDSC pays for sales expenses such as commissions, promotions and sales materials.
-It is deducted from your cash value if you surrender (terminate) your contract during your surrender charge period.
+It is deducted from your cash value if you surrender (terminate) your contract before the end of your surrender charge period.
 Be sure to check the length of your surrender charge period when evaluating a contract to buy, since it can vary.

-- Mortality and expense risk charge (M and E) − These charges compensate Nationwide for guaranteeing that annuity purchase rates and charges will not change, regardless of death rates or actual expenses.
+- Mortality and expense risk charge (M and E) − These charges compensate Nationwide for guaranteeing that annuity purchase rates and charges will not change, regardless of mortality rates or actual expenses.

 - Premium tax − This tax reimburses Nationwide for any premium taxes levied by a state or other government entity.